dstufft/personal-peps/pip-bundling.rst

 Abstract
 ========

-This PEP proposes the inclusion of an explicit bootstrapping method to fetch the common packaging tools as in use by the greater Python ecosystem.
-It also proposes for these tools to be pre-installed in the distributions of software provides on Python.org as well as recommendations to third party distributors of Python to include, in a way reasonable for their distributions, these common tools.
+This PEP proposed the inclusion of a method for explicitly bootstrapping pip as the default package manager for Python.
+It also proposes that the distributions of Python available via Python.org will automatically run this explicit bootstrapping method and recommendations to third part distributors of Python to include, in a way reasonable for their distributions, pip by default as well.

-This PEP does not propose the inclusion of any tooling to the python standard library nor does it propose any new tooling or standards.
+This PEP does *not* proposes the inclusion of pip to the standard library itself.

 Rationale